 Steinmetz Scholarships for Active/Reserve Military or Veterans

 Established in 2019 through annual gifts from Charles Steinmetz, these scholarships support the participation of U.S. military personnel or veterans in archaeological excavations.
-Two scholarships for $2,000 will be awarded in 2024 to participants on any ASOR-affiliated archaeological project.
+Steinmetz scholarships are not being offered in 2026.

 Eligibility